jordanbmrd/mailcraft/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Mailcraft Non-Commercial License - see the LICENSE file for details.
+This license explicitly prohibits any commercial use of the software.
+The software may only be used for personal, educational, research, or other non-commercial purposes.